 - a pinch of salt

 - Pour cream into a pot and heat until it just starts to boil, stirring constantly.
 (If you have a stove that only burns on high heat, just hold the pot above the flame so that the cream doesn’t burn.
 You’re just heating the cream enough so that the chocolate melts, so it won’t take long.)
-Remove the pot from the heat, add the chocolate, and stir until it melts.
+Remove the pot from the heat, add the chocolate and a pinch of salt, and stir until it melts.

 - Serve immediately with fruit and other dippers.